tqsd/photon_weave/paper/paper.md

 PhotonWeave is an open-source quantum system simulator under the Apache-2.0 license, targeting researchers and developers who need an easy-to-use yet powerful simulation tool.
 One of the intended outcomes is to build a library of interoperable quantum device models powered by the PhotonWeave framework.

 # Acknowledgments
-This work was financed by the Federal Ministry of Education and Research of Germany via grants 16KIS1598K, 16KISQ039, 16KISQ077, and 16KISQ093 as well as in the program of "Souverän.
+The authors acknowledge the financial support by the Federal Ministry of Education and Research of Germany in the programme of “Souverän.
 Digital.
-Vernetzt.".
-Joint project 6G-life, project identification number: 16KISK002.
-We acknowledge further funding from the DFG via grant NO 1129/2-1 and by the Bavarian Ministry for Economic Affairs (StMWi) via the project 6GQT and the Munich Quantum Valley.
+Vernetzt.”.
+Joint project 6G-life, project identification number: 16KISK002 and via grants 16KIS1598K, 16KISQ039, 16KISQ077, 16KISQ093 and that of the DFG via grant 1129/2-1.
+This research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus and received support from the Bavarian Ministry for Economic Affairs (StMWi) via the project 6GQT.

 # References